Charging your electric vehicle at home

 Rebates available

-FortisBC electricity customers* may be eligible for a rebate of up to $350 on purchasing and installing a Level 2 EV charging station at a single-family home, duplex, or row home with its own garage.
-Learn more
+FortisBC electricity customers* may be eligible for a rebate of up to $350 on the purchase and installation of a Level 2 EV charging station for a:

 *Includes Grand Forks, Penticton, Summerland and Nelson Hydro.